Serious Injury Law Limited Client Care Information Document and terms and conditions

 We hold PII with W R Berkley Limited of WRB Legal Solutions, 70 St Mary Axe, London, EC3A 8BE to a limit of £20 million for any one claim.

 This document sets out the terms upon which we will act for you and forms the contract between you and us.
-Your agreement is with Serious Law LLP and no personal duty is owed to you by any individual partner, director, member or employee of Serious Law LLP.
-Any advice given to you by any individual partner, director, consultant, member or employee is done so for and on behalf of Serious Law LLP and not in their individual capacity.
-By signing our form of authority you agree that you will not bring any claim in respect of any loss or damage against any of our partners, directors, members or employees and you agree that each and every partner, director, member and employee of Serious Law LLP shall be entitled to the benefit of this provision under the Contracts (Rights of Third Parties) Act 1999.
+Your agreement is with Serious Injury Law Limited and any individual who is acting on behalf of Serious Injury Law Limited, whether they are one of its partners, shareholders, directors, members or employees or someone we wish to regard as such, will not be personally liable at all for any act, omission or negligence whilst we act for you.
+Any advice given to you is for and on behalf of Serious Injury Law Limited and not in a person’s individual capacity.
+By signing our Form of Authority you agree that you will not bring any claim in respect of any loss or damage against any of our partners, shareholders, directors, consultants, members or employees and you agree that each and every partner, director, consultant, member and employee of Serious Injury Law Limited shall be entitled to the benefit of this provision under the Contracts (Rights of Third Parties) Act 1999.
 We will not be liable to you for any delay in performing or failure to perform any of our obligations to you if the delay and / or failure is because of circumstances beyond our reasonable control.

-We will not be liable to you and or any third party for any losses caused due to the provision of false, misleading or incomplete information or documentation and or due to the acts or omissions of any other party.
-The aggregate liability over Serious Law LLP, its partners, members, shareholders and employees to you or any third party for any reason whatsoever shall not exceed to £3 million and any indirect or consequential loss or damage is excluded.
-Nothing in this section imposes any liability that Serious Law LLP, its partners, members, shareholders and employees would not have or stops any defence they might have, nor does it reduce any loss, damage or liability which cannot be excluded or limited by English Law.
+We will not be liable to you and or any third party for any losses caused due to the provision by other parties of false, misleading or incomplete information or documentation and or due to the acts or omissions of any other party.
+The aggregate liability over Serious Injury Law Limited, its partners, directors, shareholders, consultants, members and employees to you or any third party for any reason whatsoever shall not exceed to £3 million and any indirect or consequential loss or damage is excluded.
+If we are jointly, or jointly and severally, liable to you with any other party we shall only be liable to pay you the proportion of your losses that is found to be fairly and reasonably due to our fault.
+We shall not be liable to pay you the proportion that is fairly and reasonably due to the fault of another party.
+No liability will apply in respect of any incidental, indirect, special or consequential damages, including but not limited to loss of revenue.
+Nothing in this section imposes any liability that Serious Injury Law Limited, its partners, shareholders, directors, shareholders, consultants, members and employees would not have or stops any defence they might have, nor does it reduce any loss, damage or liability which cannot be excluded or limited by English Law.
+Each of the above limitations constitutes a separate and independent limitation so that if one or more are held to be invalid for any reason or to any extent whatever or does not accord with any professional obligation, then the remaining limitations or the limitations as varied shall be valid to the extent they are not held to be invalid or incompatible with any professional obligation.

-This agreement does not end if you die before your claim for damages is concluded.
-If your personal representatives do not wish to continue your claim for damages, then they may elect to terminate this agreement and we will be entitled to recover our charges up to the date of termination, from your estate.
+This agreement does not end if you die before your case / claim / claim for damages is concluded.
+If your personal representatives do not wish to continue your case / claim /claim for damages, then they may elect to terminate this agreement and we will be entitled to recover our charges up to the date of termination, from your estate.

-This agreement does not end if you lose your capacity (permanently, temporarily or intermittently) to manage your litigation and or manage your property and affairs before your claim for damages is concluded.
-If your litigation friend and or deputy of the Court of Protection do not wish to continue your claim for damages, then they may elect to terminate this agreement and we will be entitled to recover our charges up to the date of termination, from you and or your representatives.
+This agreement does not end if you lose your capacity (permanently, temporarily, or intermittently) to manage your litigation and or manage your property and affairs before your case / claim / claim for damages is concluded.
+If your litigation friend and or deputy of the Court of Protection do not wish to continue your case / claim / claim for damages, then they may elect to terminate this agreement and we will be entitled to recover our charges up to the date of termination, from you and or your representatives.

 We may assign our rights and / or obligations under our agreement with you to any business which is a successor to our business or part of it.
 The terms and conditions in the contract supersede any previous agreement with you.

 You instruct us to help you with your case.
-Knowing what we expect from you will help us to help you:
+Knowing what we expect from you will help us to help you.
+These responsibilities last all the time you instruct us:

 Be truthful and co-operative with us.
 You must only sign a statement of truth on a document if you can verify that all the contents of the documents are true.
 Please let us know, by recorded post, if your personal information changes.